-We’ll start by looking at some of the green options as green is often chosen as a safe/neutral colour that won’t detract from the colours in the tapestry.
+We’ll start by looking at some of the green options as green is often chosen as a reliable/neutral colour that will work in most interiors and won’t fight with any of the colours in the tapestry.
 It’s also a colour that should hold its own with future sofa/decorative changes.

 June chose two shades of our woolly fabric for her Arts and Crafts Owls, Bottle Green JRWG05 for piping and Spinach JRWG02 for backing.